 Sport Development Team

 These volunteers advise SONC staff regarding sport rule modifications, competition and also train coaches in their sport!
-For more information on the aquatics sport development team, contact one of the members below or Michael King, SONC staff liaison.
+For more information on the aquatics sport development team, contact one of the members below or Joseph Glenn, SONC staff liaison.

 Colleen Gillan, Aquatics SDT Director